sapnasharmanaresh/smacss-boilerplate/README.md

 ================

 A 'naked' boilerplate for quickly starting off your projects.
 The CSS is handled with a SMACSS structure for maintainability.

+## Breakpoints

+Make sure to add breakpoint values in _settings.scss.